How to Deal With Someone Who Blames You for Everything

 8. Develop a plan to overcome the situation together

-Develop together a plan of handling these situations, disagreements, and disappointments.
+Develop a plan for handling these situations, disagreements, and disappointments.
 For example, the couples I counseled used the following approaches.
 Test them out to see what works.

 Modify them to fit your situation.
 The following suggestions are the top ideas that my clients developed.
 Ask your partner to read these suggestions or rate the ones that they think would work.